Today’s Quote: “When pride comes, then comes disgrace, but with humility comes wisdom.”- Proverbs 11:2

 Let us be women who are healed, fixed, and filled with your light because we are willing to be broken and humble.

-The creator of feminine beauty and softness.
+Because we go to the right source; the creator of feminine beauty and softness.

 The one who can bring us to that beautiful place of balance where we are able to be both secure and strong, soft and real.
 The way that is right and good for a women to be.